πŸ—³οΈ VOTE DAY IS TUESDAY JUNE 23 β€” GET OUT AND VOTE!

 $3.6M

-Profit to a company no tribal member had ever heard of — same week
+Profit to a company no tribal member had ever heard of - in less than a week

-In plain English: A Wyoming company nobody had heard of bought land near I-95 for $3.2 million.
+In plain English: A Wyoming shell company nobody had heard of bought land near I-95 for $3.2 million.
 Days later, our tribe bought that same land for $6.8 million.
-The Wyoming company walked away with $3.6 million of tribal funds.
+The Wyoming company walked away with $3.6 million of our tribal funds.
 No tribal member was consulted.
 No explanation has ever been given.
+And now we know that some council members may have signed an NDA preventing them from telling us why.

 01